xpepper/tracco/README.md

         tracker.track

+### Console
+You can open a irb console with the ruby-trello gem and this gem loaded, so that you can query the db or the Trello API and play with them

+    rake console

 ### Storage configuration
 Tracking data collected from Trello are stored in a MongoDB, as configured in config/mongoid.yml.
 To define which mongodb env is actually used, just set the MONGOID_ENV env variable.
 Development is the default mongo environment.